GENI-NSF/geni-tools/README-omni.txt

 --no-ssl   Do not use ssl --orca-slice-id=ORCA_SLICE_ID
                 Use the given Orca slice id
--o, --output   Write output of getversion, listresources, createsliver, or getslicecred to a file -p FILENAME_PREFIX, --prefix=FILENAME_PREFIX
+-o, --output   Write output of getversion, listresources,
+    	       	     -createsliver, sliverstatus, or getslicecred to a file -p FILENAME_PREFIX, --prefix=FILENAME_PREFIX
                   Filename prefix (used with -o) --slicecredfile SLICE_CRED_FILENAME